junhuihe2000/ABMRS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# EBARS
+# ABMRS

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of EBARS is to implement the extended Bayesian adaptive regression spline algorithm of the article ***Extended Bayesian information criterion for multivariate spline knot inference***.
+The goal of ABMRS is to implement the adaptive Bayesian multivariate regression spline algorithm of the article ***Adaptive Bayesian Multivariate Spline Knot Inference with Prior Specifications on Model Complexity***.
 In spline regression, the number and location of knots influence the performance and interpretability significantly.
 We propose a fully Bayesian approach for knot inference in multivariate spline regression.
 The knot inference is of interest in many problems, such as change point detection.
-We can estimate the knot number and location simultaneously and accurately by the proposed method in univariate or bivariate splines.
+We can estimate the knot number and location simultaneously and accurately by the proposed method in univariate or multivariate splines.

 We specify a prior on the knot number to take into account the complexity of the model space and derive an analytic formula in the